 - Filter for applications for interim measures.
 If an application for interim measures is inadmissible or unjustified, the judge may dismiss it by a non-adversarial order - i.e. without any debate between the parties. - Rulings may be rendered by a single judge and judges may hear the parties by videoconference, or by any electronic or telephonic means, providing that the parties can be identified. - Rulings may be rendered without a hearing, or with closed court hearings.
-In proceedings involving lawyers (i.e. almost all proceedings), the judge may decide to rule without a hearing and parties would have 15 days in which to object, except in summary proceedings, expedited proceedings on the merits and proceedings in which the judge must rule within a specified time period.
-As regards hearings that are maintained, they may be subject to restricted publicity, or may be held in chambers (without an audience except for journalists). - More flexibility for communications between the parties and with the courts. - Communications by courts about the postponement of hearings which are not held during the Covered Period (until now all hearings have been canceled since March 16, the Commercial Court.
+In proceedings involving lawyers (i.e. almost all proceedings), the judge may decide to rule without a hearing and parties would have 15 days in which to object, except in summary proceedings, expedited - Article 5: The provision concerns courts of first instance and appeal.
+The judge appointed must be a magistrate of the bench or a member of the bench at the Commercial Court.
 For industrial tribunals, the hearing may be held by two counsellors - an employer and an employee.